-- 14. Mr Empey reported the Irish Government had not indicated there would be any difficulty in showing them the text next week.
+- Mr Empey reported the Irish Government had not indicated there would be any difficulty in showing them the text next week.
 He noted that the UUP needed to establish serious intent to progress decommissioning before entering the three strands.
 The debate in plenary should commit the two Governments to introduce legislation, reflect the need for international verification, clarify the issue of any amnesty, and commit the delegates to the implementation of the decommissioning proposals in the Mitchell report.
 The mechanics of Sinn Fein's entry to talks at any later stage would need to be clarified by that stage.
 Mr Trimble noted the procedure would need to exclude re-negotiation by Sinn Fein, and Mr Empey said Sinn Fein would need both to commit themselves to the Mitchell principles and to the agreement on implementing decommissioning in order to enter talks. - 15.
 Mr Hill asked whether the UUP needed to see both Bills published in draft form before the end of the plenary or would an agreed statement would suffice.
 Mr Trimble said something would be needed in the public domain, but would not commit himself as to what exactly was required until he saw the details.
-Mr Empey reported on the SDLP meeting to discuss the agenda for the plenary, and said that progress had been made and that the two were reconvening that afternoon. - 16.
-At the conclusion of the meeting Taylor asked about reports of a ceasefire.
+Mr Empey reported on the SDLP meeting to discuss the agenda for the plenary, and said that progress had been made and that the two were reconvening that afternoon.

+Miche il Aperes said that in directating the pager to parties the of a ceasefire.
 The Secretary of State said it was not corroborated by any intelligence available to HMG.
 He noted PIRA's continuing capability and readiness to mount attacks particularly on the mainland.
-Mr Empey noted that Bruton's comments in the US had done the UUP no favours, and they had had to take time to reassure their members no deals had been done or no concessions made.
+Mr Empey noted that Bruton's comments in the US had done the UJP no favours, and they had had to take time to reassure their members no deals had been done or no concessions made.
 Mr Empey enquired whether Gerry Adams had been invited to the Pittsburgh conference, and Mr Fell agreed to make enquiries.
-In discussing forthcoming business, Mr Empey noted that if the Alliance Party's representations covered McCrea for his attendance at the Wright rally as well as Drumcree, two separate days would be needed to hear the debate.
+In discussing forth coming business, Mr Empey noted that if the Alliance Party's representations covered McCrea for his attendance at the Wright document and of the two Governments | polician with regard the DUP rally as well as Drumcree, two separate days would be needed to hear the debate.
 The meeting ended at 1225.